-To be admitted to the Master of Science in Transformational Leadership program, you must meet the standard criteria for graduate admission and provide documentation demonstrating that you belong to one of the following military populations:
+To be admitted to the Master of Science in Transformational Leadership program, you must meet the standard criteria for graduate admission and belong to one of the following military populations:

-- · Full-time active-duty members of the U.S. Armed Forces - · Members of the National Guard - Reservists - · Veterans of the U.S. Armed Forces - · Commissioned Corps members of the U.S. Public Health Service - Commissioned Corps members of the National Oceanic and Atmospheric Administration
+- · Full-time active-duty members of the U.S. Armed Forces - · Members of the National Guard - Reservists - · Veterans of the U.S. Armed Forces - Commissioned Corps members of the U.S. Public Health Service - Commissioned Corps members of the National Oceanic and Atmospheric Administration